 Different applications require silicone to possess various properties.
 The molecular weight of a silicone controls its viscosity.
 A high molecular weight silicone is rubbery while a low molecular weight silicone is an oil.
 Polydimethylsiloxane (PDMS) is a common silicone commonly used for its water-repelling properties–a main ingredient in products in Rain-X. We also use PDMS here at Polymer Solutions as a viscosity standard in testing.

-In fact, we once had a project to determine why a polyurethane plastic plug would not stick to the metal casing of a propelling charge for a military application.
+We once had a project to determine why a polyurethane plastic plug would not stick to the metal casing of a propelling charge for a military application.
 We found out that the manufacturer accidentally used silicone coated silica instead of silica itself.
 The silicone migrated to the surface of the plastic plug, causing the adhesive to fail.
 While this would be an advantageous property in some applications, it certainly explained this project’s problem!
 The simple naming difference can be confusing, even for manufacturers.

 The molecular difference between silicon and silicone is merely carbon and hydrogen, in addition to silicon and oxygen.
 Both are important substances for a variety of applications and can be used in the same product: silicon is used in integrated circuits and silicones can be used to seal those same circuits from water damage and heat because of their helpful physical properties.